aydinefendi/Python-Project/README.md

 # War of Colors

-A strategic Python-based card game created using Pygame, featuring regular and special cards, score tracking, and game logic for both human and computer players.
+A Python-based card game created using Pygame, featuring regular and special cards, score tracking, and game logic for both human and computer players.

 ## Objective